sjmikler/playsound3/README.md

 `backend` (optional, default=`None`) \
 Specify which audio backend to use.
-If you leave a default value `None`, best backend will be determined automatically.
+If `None`, the best backend is determined automatically.

 To see a list of backends supported by your system: